How to Write a Letter to the School Board

 Dear [Name] School Board Members, (If sending to individual members, personalize your letter with their name)

 [Personalize the introduction – State whether you are a parent, teacher, community member, or have another connection to the school district.]

-Thank you for your time, service, and consideration.
+Thank you for your attention to this matter.